Meet the team

 Senior Marketing and Communications Manager

-After graduating with a degree in English Literature from the University of Lincoln, I’ve spent 8 years working in the creative and cultural sector, engaging with a wide range of audiences form galleries, theatres, and museums, to schools, local authorities, and funding bodies.
+After graduating with a degree in English Literature from the University of Lincoln, Siobhan spent 8 years working in the creative and cultural sector, engaging with a wide range of audiences form galleries, theatres, and museums, to schools, local authorities, and funding bodies.

-In addition to my work at Creative United, I also work with Get It Loud in Libraries, an organisation bringing emerging and established musical talent to play doorstep gigs in libraries across England and Scotland.
+In addition to my work at Creative United, she also work with Get It Loud in Libraries, an organisation bringing emerging and established musical talent to play doorstep gigs in libraries across England and Scotland.
 The goal of this work is to challenge and change perceptions of libraries and to engage new audiences, particularly young people in using these unique and valuable community assets.

 Sara-Jeanne Stewart